Quotations

 Mephistopheles [146]

-A demon with a pseudo-Greek or pseudo-Hebrew name, first
+A demon with a pseudo-Greek or pseudo-Hebrew name,

-be thinking of the way he appears in Goethe’s play Faust, as “the
+must be thinking of the way he appears in Goethe’s play Faust, as “the

 sneering, jeering, leering tempter” (Brewer’s Phrase and Fable).
 At the